tourhunter-com/help-tourhunter-com/_articles-en/how_to_clone_price_list.md

 ## **Step 2**

-Click on icon cloning price-list.
+Click on "Сlone" menu item in the ellipsis menu.

 ![How_to_clone_price-list1](/assets/images/how_to_clone_price-list1.png)

 ## **Step 3**

-Click “Continue” button in the “Clone Price List” proceed modal.
+Click on “Continue” button in the “Clone Price List” proceed modal.

 ![How_to_clone_price-list2](/assets/images/how_to_clone_price-list2.png)